isabella232/ml-grid-docs/app/posts/s3-results/3-3-before-after-ML/3-3-0-index.md

 layout: post.html
 ---

 We found that our Data Team was approximately 15-20x faster with the ML-derived overlay for Pakistan, Nigeria, and Zambia (Figure XXX).
+The total time spent mapping and validating each country (once ML predictions were available) is in Table 1.

 <figure class="align-center">
   <img src="/assets/graphics/content/results_plots/mapping_rate.png" alt="Mapping rate for km^2, towers, and substations per hour." />